top of page

 Historic Lesesne House in Fernandina Beach on Amelia Island flying all 8 flags!

-Amelia Island is the only location in the United States to have flown 8 different flags!
+Amelia Island is the only location in the United States to have flown eight different flags!

 Isle of 8 FLags.jpg